easyt0re/piecewiseLinearModel/README.md

 ## things for the day
 - [ ] put all flags at one place and optimize them

-- [ ] find the correct scenarios for the simulation

-- [ ] automate the selection of files and scripts with different controllers and scenarios

-- [ ] write a new post-processing script

-- [x] reexamine the control requirement and find references for them

-- [ ] check how good is the linearized model

 - [ ] should we check some simulation with low refresh rate (run on real hardware and report the time)

-- [ ] comment list: 2.1, 2.5, 2.8, 3.1

 - [ ] figure position and figure caption